 So what’s it like to be a bat?
 Some kind of air-born swoop in the belly, a feeling of tautness across the chest as the wings fold back.
 Sounds that part the space, a sense of surround and presence and immediacy.
 Appetite.
 A sense of satisfaction, and sometimes, of aversion and pain.
 A humid radiance in the head.
 Wind.
 Sleep and sleep-focused sniffing.
 Twitching in the face, larval purring in the throat.
 Something else, something more, something less.

 Much of this will be wrong, of course – perhaps all of it.
 But it is also possible that some bit of it might be close.
 I don’t know what it’s like to be a bat.
 But I do know what it’s like to be a breathing and moving and sensing body in the world – we all do.
-My point is: that counts for something.
+That counts for something.

 The once taboo subject of an animal’s subjective experience is a legitimate topic of inquiry.
 Our models will improve as the science improves – the neurobiology, the sensory ecology and all the rest.
 They will improve the more time we spend with animals.
 And they will improve the more risks we take with our empathy and our embodied imaginations.